 - Quality is created by people

-Door model profiles and surface requirements are constantly becoming more challenging from the perspective of finishing, so a painter's job requires continuous learning.
+Door profiles and surface requirements are constantly becoming more challenging from the perspective of finishing, so a painter's job requires continuous learning.

-Kensapuu takes environmental values into account in its everyday operations and operates according to required standards.
+Kensa takes environmental values into account in its everyday operations and operates according to required standards.
 In addition to quality, our other selection criteria for suppliers are sustainable development and eco-friendliness.
 All our raw materials come from well-known manufacturers in Europe and are carefully tested.

-Kensapuu's ecological responsibility includes consideration for environmental impacts and continuous monitoring of these.
+Kensa's ecological responsibility includes consideration for environmental impacts and continuous monitoring of these.
 The life-cycle approach is at the core of our product development.
 Products must be long-lasting, and we aim to reduce their environmental impact throughout their life cycle.
 The areas of focus in our production line are energy efficiency, minimising the use of harmful substances and recycling.

 Certificates such as the M1 certificate are proof that we care about the environment and indoor air quality.

 Our packaging materials have been awarded the Rinki trademark, which indicates that Kensa bears its producer responsibility.